crownstone/website/34-indoor-positioning.md

 {% include snippets/two-cols-centered-text-img-begin text-alignment='right' %}

-### Fingerprints
+### Wireless fingerprints

 <p>&nbsp;</p>

- The classifier is a room-based and uses fingerprints.
-An accuracy "in meters" does not reflect this.
+The fingerpint classifier can learn to localize people **per room**.
+This is often more useful than so-called trilateration and an actual position in meters (or yards).

 {% include snippets/two-cols-centered-text-img-end img='/images/indoor-positioning/fingerprints.svg' img-alt='radar' %}